anki/cozmo-python-sdk/docs/source/getstarted.rst

 3. Tap on the gear icon at the top right corner to open the Settings menu.
 4. Swipe left to show the Cozmo SDK option and tap the Enable SDK button.
 5. Make sure the SDK examples are downloaded from the :doc:`Downloads page </downloads>`.
 6. On the computer, open Terminal (macOS/Linux) or Command Prompt (Windows) and navigate to the folder containing that program.
-For example, if the cozmo_sdk_examples folder is saved to your desktop, type ``cd Desktop/cozmo_sdk_examples``.

 .. important:: Do NOT save example programs to the *cozmo_sdk_examples* directory.
 Doing so will overwrite the original baseline programs.